anjana2468/Git-codebuild-terraform-anjana/README.md

-main.tf: Contains the main Terraform configuration. variables.tf: Defines the input variables for Terraform. outputs.tf: Specifies the outputs of the Terraform configuration. buildspec.yml: Defines the build commands and settings for AWS CodeBuild.
-README.md: Project documentation.
+main.tf: Contains the main Terraform configuration. variables.tf: Defines the input variables for Terraform. outputs.tf: Specifies the outputs of the Terraform configuration. buildspec.yml: Defines the build commands and settings for AWS CodeBuild README.md: Project documentation.
 Prerequisites
 AWS account with appropriate permissions.